marcojonker/data-elevator/README.md

 ```
 ### Construct ###

 Construct a new data elevator in you project.
-In principle this command is only performed once per project
+In principle this command is only performed once per project.

 ```
 #!shell